enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 new MyContactCollection({dept_id: 42});
 myCollection.fetch();
 ```

 ### Parsing and converting fetched data

-Similar to `enyo.Model`, `enyo.Collection` a `parse` function to allow fetched data to be parsed or converted before being used.
+Also like `enyo.Model`, `enyo.Collection` has a `parse()` function to allow
+fetched data to be processed before being used.

-For example, if your service provided request metadata in addition to the data array the collection would wrap:
+For example, if your service provided request metadata in addition to the data
+array...

 ```
 {